Conference Submission Guidelines

 It is possible to submit in two different categories: Individual Papers and Sessions.

 To submit an individual paper, you must include an abstract.
 Abstracts for submissions to regular networks should be no longer than 500 words; abstracts for submissions to mini-conferences should be no longer than 1000 words.
 All submissions need to include 3 key words.

 To submit a session, you must include both an overall abstract for the session and abstracts for each of the 3-4 papers composing the session.
 The same word length applies to papers within sessions as does to individual paper submissions.

-SASE network organizers welcome both full sessions and individual papers – please keep in mind that some networks require full paper uploads by May 30th in addition to the initial abstract submission.
+SASE network organizers welcome both full sessions and individual papers – please keep in mind that Networks D, F, H and N require full paper uploads by May 30th in addition to the initial abstract submission.